Edirom/Edirom-Online/README.md

 ### Installation

 Prerequisites: [Docker Desktop](https://www.docker.com/products/docker-desktop/) has to be installed.
+The 'docker' command must be available in the terminal.

 #### Fast-lane installation